 #4 Your print jobs rarely have a deadline looming

 It can be extremely frustrating to run out of ink when printing that research paper due in an hour.
 Then of course, the new cartridge your just got from the store is defective.
-Really, the failure rate of ink cartridges is very low.
-It’s just that there seems to be a correlation between the urgency of the print job and the high probability of something going wrong.
+In actuality, the failure rate of ink cartridges is very low.
+There just seems to be a correlation between the urgency of the print job, and the high probability of something going wrong.

 #5 Plug and play right out of the box

 Very little packing, a few cables, and a setup CD to get that printer printing right away.
 Another plug and play item is the print driver.
 Most print drivers are capable of producing great quality with simple settings.